h-elsner/H480_UART_reading/README.md

 ![Overview](overview.png)

-I got a Saleae Logic Analyzer with four channels.
+I used Saleae Logic Analyzer with four channels.
 To record I use this analyzer software: https://www.saleae.com/pages/downloads